wannabecoffeenerd/wannabecoffeenerd.github.io/content/posts/porcupress-mechanism/index.md

 ### Shot parameters

 I pulled shots on my Breville Dual Boiler that has the flow control mod.
-I pulled shots are the finer end of the spectrum resulting in ~40s shot times.
+I pulled shots at the finer end of the spectrum resulting in ~40s shot times.
 These slower shots are inherently more prone to uneven extraction and should highlight the effect of the PorcuPress.
 All shots were pulled with a bottom paper filter (Chemex filters cut to 2.25" diameter circles) to improve evenness and the rest of the puck prep routine was the same as in the previous section.
 I used a dynamic bloom characteristic profile for all shots which involves a fast 7ml/s fill up to 7 bar, 0 flow until the pressure drops to 2 bar and then ramp flow up to  reach a peak pressure of 7 bar declining to 3-4 bar.

 ### Results